Steps to Exploring

-Choosing the right major can seem like an overwhelming process, but it doesn't have to be.
-Following these simple steps will ensure that your major decision process includes the key factors important to making an informed choice.
+Choosing the right major can seem like an overwhelming process, but it doesn't have to be!
+We've created our Major Exploration Model (below) to help you along your journey.
+Following these steps will ensure that your major decision process includes the key factors important to making an informed and meaningful choice.

-Self knowledge is the foundation of any good decision.
-When major choice is informed by your values, skills and interests you are more likely to enjoy your major and achieve academic success.
-The activities provided below are not only great tools for independent reflection, but can also be reviewed with an advising specialist by scheduling an appointment in the Academic Advising Center that is most related to your major areas of interest.
+Self knowledge is the foundation of any good decision!
+When your major choice is informed by your values, skills and interests, you are more likely to enjoy your major and be successful!
+The tools provided below are not only great for independent reflection, but can also be reviewed with an Exploration Expert.

 Understanding Your Values

 When making any important decision, it's essential to have an undersanding of what's important to you...AKA your values!
 It's a good idea to reflect on what matters most to you and how those values influence your choice in major and career.
 Utilize the Value Activity and Focus 2 under the "Self Exploration" section to help identify your core values!

 Your skills and weaknesses do not need to dictate your major choice, but they should inform the decision!